react-dnd/react-dnd/packages/documentation/docsite/markdown/docs/01 Top Level API/useDrag.md

 - **`item`**: Required.
 A plain JavaScript object describing the data being dragged.
 This is the _only_ information available to the drop targets about the drag source so it's important to pick the _minimal_ data they need to know.
 You may be tempted to put a complex reference here, but you should try very hard to avoid doing this because it couples the drag sources and drop targets.
 It's a good idea to return something like `{ type, id }` from this method.

-  `item.type` **must be set**, and it must be either a string, an ES6 symbol`.
+  `item.type` **must be set**, and it must be either a string, an ES6 symbol.
 Only the [drop targets](/docs/api/drop-target) registered for the same type will react to this item.
 Read the [overview](/docs/overview) to learn more about the items and types.

 - **`previewOptions`**: Optional.
 A plain JavaScript object describing drag preview options.